Emmyn5600/School-management-project/README.md

 - Action View in Rails

  - Rails Routing in Details
-          - Member and Colletion Routinf
+         - Member and Colletion Routing
          - Namespace and Scope Routing in Rails

 - ActiveSupport Concerns in Rails